-I have a passion for history.
-Perhaps it is because there is now more of it behind me than ahead!
-But especially now, in this precarious nation and world, I believe it is critical to understand history in order to navigate the present and future.
+We are living in a very dangerous world.
+I believe it is critical to understand history in order to navigate the present and future.
 Tragically, there is a problem.
 There are thousands upon thousands of histories that are lost every day.
-American men and women who risk everything to do battle with those who would destroy or subjugate entire peoples in the name of expansion, or power and glory, return home to family and friends with stories locked deep inside, never to be revealed.
+American men and women have risked everything to do battle with those who would destroy or subjugate entire peoples in the name of expansion, or power and glory.
+These soldiers return home to family and friends with stories locked deep inside, never to be revealed.
 I know this first-hand.
 My father was a warrior in WWII, a pilot in the US Army Air Corps, stationed in India, flying critical supplies over the treacherous Himalayan mountains into China.
 He returned from that war.
 Many did not.
 Though not classified a “Combat Zone,” the “Hump” Airlift Operation, the first of its kind, was the most costly and riskiest operation of the war.

-My father’s story, as a pilot stationed in India during WWII, would have gone unsung.
-His job there was to fly aviation fuel, ammunition and other materiel over the Himalayas, the highest mountains on Earth and the most treacherous air route, into China to aid them in their fight against the Japanese.
+My father’s story would have gone unsung.
+His job there was to fly aviation fuel, ammunition and other materiel over the Himalayas from India to China.
+These are the highest and most treacherous mountains on Earth.
+Downdrafts have been recorded as high as 3,000 per minute.
+Winds have been recorded at over 250 mph. to aid them in their fight against the Japanese and to supply.
 This was called Flying The Hump.
 Or The Rock Pile.
 Or The Aluminum Trail, because so many aircraft crashed along the way.
 From January to December of 1944, he flew 67 missions.

 This was the world’s first airlift, and was by far the most challenging.
 Over six hundred planes crashed, and over 1,300 pilots and crew members gave up their lives.
 The airplanes they flew were “quirky,” as one author put it.
 The weather they flew into was likely the worst in the world.
 Winds were measured at over 250 miles per hour, and downdrafts were encountered of over 3,000 feet per minute.
 Add to that electrical storms which knocked out radio and navigation systems, ice that crippled the wings, and Japanese Zero’s, and you get an idea how dangerous this was.
 After the war, when he settled in Colorado with his young family, he rarely talked about it.